cocos/engine-native/docs/CODING_STYLE.md

 **Definition:**

 Rvalue references are a type of reference that can only bind to temporary objects.
 The syntax is similar to traditional reference syntax.
-For example, void f(std::string&& s); declares a function whose argument is an rvalue reference to a std::string.
+For example, `void f(std::string&& s)`; declares a function whose argument is an rvalue reference to a `std::string`.

 When the token '&&' is applied to an unqualified template argument in a function parameter, special template argument deduction rules apply.
 Such a reference is called forwarding reference.

 **Pros:**

 - Defining a move constructor (a constructor taking an rvalue reference to the class type) makes it possible to move a value instead of copying it.
-If v1 is a std::vector<std::string>, for example, then auto v2(std::move(v1)) will probably just result in some simple pointer manipulation instead of copying a large amount of data.
+If v1 is a `std::vector<std::string>`, for example, then `auto v2(std::move(v1))` will probably just result in some simple pointer manipulation instead of copying a large amount of data.
 In many cases this can result in a major performance improvement.
 - Rvalue references make it possible to implement types that are movable but not copyable, which can be useful for types that have no sensible definition of copying but where you might still want to pass them as function arguments, put them in containers, etc.
-- std::move is necessary to make effective use of some standard-library types, such as std::unique_ptr.
+- std::move is necessary to make effective use of some standard-library types, such as `std::unique_ptr`.
 - Forwarding references which use the rvalue reference token, make it possible to write a generic function wrapper that forwards its arguments to another function, and works whether or not its arguments are temporary objects and/or const.
 This is called 'perfect forwarding'.

 **Cons:**